-The Director is responsible for ensuring the administration of the overall activities of the department, its divisions and employees.
-As such, the Director signs all necessary nondiscrimination assurances to aid in ensuring all civil rights nondiscrimination requirements are met.
+The Director is responsible for supervising and administering the overall activities of the department, its divisions and employees.
+As such, the Director signs all necessary nondiscrimination assurances to aid in ensuring all civil rights requirements are met.
 Duties or powers are delegated to carry out the efficient operation of the department.